Famous Bass Singers: 21 of the Most Talented Ones

 Frequently Ask Questions

-A: I love singing country, gospel, and old-time rock and roll.
+Preferences vary, but many bass singers express love for country, gospel, and old-time rock and roll.

 You can also check out What Is the Difference Between a Bass and Cello? and How to Set Up a Double Bass Pedal.